 - Multiple pre-trial conferences/status hearings

 - Hearings on pre-trial motions and motions to suppress

 - Guilty plea/sentences and/or trial dates

 The process is complicated, lengthy and requires expertise.
 The Indianapolis criminal attorneys at Banks & Brower can navigate the legal process for theft charges on your behalf.
-We have more than 20 years of criminal law experience in Indiana, particularly in Marion and Hamilton county.
+We have more than 80 years of criminal law experience in Indiana.
 We represent clients and cases on all levels.
 Because we are former prosecutors, we understand the tactics and strategy they will use to argue cases, and we are able to refute them with the right defense.
 We’re here to serve you.